Bob Edwards: Personal life

+Awards and legacy

+In 1999, Edwards won a Peabody Award.

+In 2003, Edwards was inducted into the Kentucky Journalism Hall of Fame.
 In November 2004, Edwards was inducted into the National Radio Hall of Fame.

-He continues to offer verbal support for public radio.
-In 2009, he donated his papers and his library to American University in Washington, DC.
-He holds honorary degrees from the University of Louisville, Spalding University, Bellarmine University, Willamette University, Grinnell College, DePaul University, the University of St. Francis, and Albertson College.
+He donated his papers and his library to American University in Washington, DC.

+He held honorary degrees from the University of Louisville, Spalding University, Bellarmine University, Willamette University, Grinnell College, DePaul University, the University of St. Francis, and Albertson College (now the College of Idaho).